Pumpkin Spice Snickerdoodle Brown Butter Pudding Cookies

 In a separate bowl add the cinnamon sugar and set aside.

-Using a medium cookie scoop, scoop the brown butter pumpkin snickerdoodles cookie dough and roll them in your hands into cookie dough balls.
+Using a medium cookie scoop, scoop the brown butter pumpkin snickerdoodles cookie dough and roll them between your hands into balls.

-Add the cookie dough balls to the parchment paper covered baking sheet for baking success of this Snickerdoodle recipe.
-You should be able to achieve three cookies per row and four rows per baking sheet for this pumpkin snickerdoodles recipe.
+Add the coated cookies to the parchment covered sheet pan, for the baking success of this pumpkin snickerdoodle recipe.
+You should be able to achieve three cookies per row and four rows per sheet pan for this pumpkin snickerdoodles recipe.

-Add each parchment paper covered cookie sheet or baking sheet to the preheated oven.
-Wait for the amazing smell of your pumpkin snickerdoodle cookies as they bake for 15 minutes.
+Add each parchment paper cookie sheet to the preheated oven.
+Wait, for the amazing smell of your brown butter snickerdoodle cookies as they bake for 15 minutes.

-When the timer goes off carefully remove the baking sheet.
-Let the pumpkin cookies sit on the baking sheet or cookie sheet for two minutes.
+When the timer goes off carefully remove them from the oven.
+Let the cookies sit on the pan for two minutes.
 Remove the cookies and let them cool completely on a wire rack.

-Store these chewy snickerdoodles in an airtight container in the refrigerator for five days if they last that long.
+Store these chewy snickerdoodles in a tightly sealed container in the refrigerator for five days (If they last that long)!

-This will help keep your pumpkin cookies fresh and full of pumpkin pie spice flavor!
+This will help keep your cookies fresh and filled with their warm spices!

 These pumpkin snickerdoodle cookies freeze extremely well.
 Store them in an airtight container in the freezer for up to 3 months.

-Freezing them is a great option if you are not going to eat them right away.
+Freezing them is a great option if you are not eating them.

 cookies-baked